The Best Restaurants in Putney | 6 Excellent Places To Try

 River Cafe

-Not The River Cafe (the two Michelin star and one of the best Italian restaurants in London just down the river), but rather a quaint, old fashioned British caff, just opposite the station.
+Not The River Cafe (the two Michelin star restaurant just down the river), but a brilliantly old-fashioned British caff, just opposite Putney Bridge tube station.
 Like any good greasy spoon, it has a serious breakfast menu.
-For lunch, hearty english favourites are the fare of the day including shepherd’s pie; ham, egg and chips; and few choice specials.
+For lunch, hearty English favourites are the fare of the day including shepherd’s pie; ham, egg and chips; and few choice specials.
 The price for everything is more than fair, and the whole experience exudes retro charm with the formica tables, blue and white tiling, and seascape paintings on the wall transporting you back to a simpler time, when your nan was young, and an egg bap was a luxury.

 Making a day of it?
 Check out these excellent Putney pubs while you’re down there (and be grateful there’s a bridge to get home on).